-Agenda Posting: Agendas will be posted on the Foundation website at https://www.rapfoundation.org a minimum of 72 hours prior to the meeting date.
-All public record documents for matters on the open session of the Agenda are available for inspection upon request three (3) days prior to the meeting date.
-If a public record document that relates to a matter on the open session of the Agenda is distributed less than 72 hours prior to the meeting date, the public record document shall be available for inspection at the same time it is distributed at the address listed above.
-Upon request, this agenda will be made available in appropriate alternative formats to persons with disabilities, as required by Section 202 of the Americans with Disabilities Act of 1990.
+VII.
+ADJOURNMENT: Agenda Posting: Agendas will be posted on the Foundation website - www.RAPFoundation.org - a minimum of 72 hours prior to the meeting date.
+All public record documents for matters on the open session of the Agenda are available for inspection three days prior to the meeting date on the website.
+If a public record document that relates to a matter on the open session of the Agenda is distributed less than 72 hours prior to the meeting date, the public record document shall be available for inspection upon request.
+This agenda will be made available in appropriate alternative formats to persons with disabilities, as required by Section 202 of the Americans with Disabilities Act of 1990.